brownsarahm/BrownSpring23/assignments/07-classification.md

 1. Include a basic description of the data(what the features are)
 1. Describe the classification task in your own worlds
 1. Use EDA to determine if you expect the classification to get a high accuracy or not.
 What types of mistakes do you think will happen most?
-1. Explain why or why not Gaussian Naive Bayes and Decision Trees are a reasonable model to try for this data.
-1. Hypothesize which will do better and why you think that.
+1. Hypothesize which will classifier will do better  and why you think that.
+Does the data meet the assumptions of Naive Bayes? what is important about this classifier for this application?

 ## Basic Classification